karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 ### Introduction

-After implementing my web-store exercise using six languages (Clojure, Python, Javascript, Java, Go and Kotlin) and with 5 data stores (CSV, DynamoDB, Azure Tables, PostgreSQL, and Datomic, read more about in my blog posts, e.g. [Five Languages - Five Stories]({% post_url 2018-11-19-five-languages-five-stories %}) ) I was pretty much fed up with that exercise.
+After implementing my web-store exercise using six languages (Clojure, Python, Javascript, Java, Go, and Kotlin) and with 5 data stores (CSV, DynamoDB, Azure Tables, PostgreSQL, and Datomic, read more about in my blog posts, e.g. [Five Languages - Five Stories]({% post_url 2018-11-19-five-languages-five-stories %}) ) I was pretty much fed up with that exercise.
 I wanted to do something totally different.
 But what?
 I spent quite a lot of time figuring out what to do.
 I was dreaming to do something with [Finnish Open data](https://www.avoindata.fi/fi) that could benefit the general public.
 I was browsing the Finnish Open data but couldn't figure out anything useful that would contain a lot of data points.
 Then I decided to take a look at the [World Bank Open data](https://data.worldbank.org/).
-Just out of curiosity I downloaded various metrics between years 2002-2017, some 150.000 data points all-together.
+Just out of curiosity I downloaded various metrics between the years 2002-2017, some 150.000 data points altogether.
 Then I just started to experiment with the data using the Clojure REPL - a great tool for studying and experimenting with data.
 Little by little a new exercise was formed in my head: Implement a full-stack app using Clojure and ClojureScript to filter and enrich the data and visualize the data sets using a frontend.
 This blog post depicts the story of this exercise.

 The application source can be found in my [Github clojure repo](https://github.com/karimarttila/clojure) in directory [statistics/worldstat](https://github.com/karimarttila/clojure/tree/master/statistics/worldstat).
 The application is live in [Heroku](https://km-worldstat.herokuapp.com/worldstat/index.html) (as long as the Heroku free tier dyno hours have not run out).
 NOTE: If there are still dyno hours and no-one has used the app for some time you may need to wait for a while for Heroku to start the app.
-Since the app is running in free tier there might be other aspects as well that may impact using the app (max connections etc.)
+Since the app is running in the free tier there might be other aspects as well that may impact using the app (max connections etc.)

 ### Technology Overview

 I used [Clojure](https://clojure.org/), and some Clojure libraries (like [reitit](https://github.com/metosin/reitit)) to implement the backend.
-The backend reads the data from CSV files that I downloaded from Worldbank site, and manipulates the data so that we have the data and meta-data nicely as Clojure data structures stored as part of the [Integrant](https://github.com/weavejester/integrant) state.
+The backend reads the data from CSV files that I downloaded from the Worldbank site, and manipulates the data so that we have the data and meta-data nicely as Clojure data structures stored as part of the [Integrant](https://github.com/weavejester/integrant) state.
 I used [kixi](https://github.com/MastodonC/kixi.stats) as the statistics library.

 I used [ClojureScript](https://clojurescript.org/), [Reagent](https://reagent-project.github.io/), and [Re-Frame](https://day8.github.io/re-frame/) to implement the frontend.
 For frontend development I used [shadow-cljs](https://github.com/thheller/shadow-cljs).
 For CSS I used the excellent and light CSS library [Bulma](https://bulma.io/).
-For data visualization I used [Vega Lite](https://vega.github.io/vega-lite/) and as a Clojure wrapper for Vega I used Metasoarous' [Oz](https://github.com/metasoarous/oz) library.
+For data visualization, I used [Vega Lite](https://vega.github.io/vega-lite/) and as a Clojure wrapper for Vega, I used Metasoarous' [Oz](https://github.com/metasoarous/oz) library.
 The [world-110m.json](https://github.com/vega/vega/blob/master/packages/vega-loader/test/data/world-110m.json) world map is from Vega.

 ### Backend - Creating the Data